This Is Radio Clash

-"This Is Radio Clash" is a song by the English punk rock band the Clash, released as a single in 1981.
-It received mixed reviews from critics who wanted the Clash to return to its anarchic punk roots.
+"This Is Radio Clash" is a song by the English rock band the Clash, released as a single in 1981.
+It received mixed reviews from critics who wanted the Clash to return to their anarchic punk roots.
 The experimental nature of the song drew praise, as well as the Clash's signature anti-authoritarian political lyrics.
 The song continued the Clash's shift to rap rock and funk, a combination which had succeeded in the American market.

 Release

 7-inch single

 The 7-inch single also contains a B-side titled simply "Radio Clash", which is a remix of the title track with additional lyrics.
 The Clash stated at the time that they intended the songs to be heard as a single entity.
 The two recordings have the same playing time.

 "This Is Radio Clash" begins with the lyric: